 HECM for Purchase requirements

-Avoiding payments.
+Avoiding payments except for taxes, insurance, and maintaining the home.
 Saving money.
 Improving your monthly cash flow.
 Thinking the HECM for Purchase loan sounds too good to be true?

 It’s not — but it’s also not for everyone.

 To qualify for a HECM for Purchase loan you’ll need to:

 - Be 62 or older: If you’re co-borrowing with a spouse, both applicants will need to be at least 62 years old